Dany997/GuitarShop/README.md

 ## **Planned Features**

-In future updates, the following features are planned:
+In future updates, as part of my ongoing learning process, the following features are planned:

 - **Payment Simulation**: Implementing a mock payment system for orders.
 - **Order History**: Allowing logged-in users to view their order history.